 - If you are married and have children with your current spouse, your estate will go to your surviving spouse – or half will go to your surviving spouse, with the other half going to the surviving children from another partner.

 Estate planning can be complicated.
-We recommend speaking with an estate planning attorney to fully grasp what may happen in your particular case if you were to die without a valid will.
+We recommend speaking with an attorney to fully grasp what may happen in your particular case if you were to die without a valid will.
 An attorney can help craft a valid will and provide you with a peace of mind.